reneaas/classes_in_cpp/README.md

     * In our case, it's called trapezoidal.hpp

 4. A makefile
-    * A makefile is usually just called a makefile or Makefile.
+    * A makefile is either called makefile or Makefile (no file extension, the file should be created with either of these names).
     * This is where you instruct the compiler to compile and execute the code.